 “Living with a life-changing loss”.
 The clue is in the name: life-changing.

 We are forever changed by the losses we experience in our lives.
-A child, a partner, or a close friend or other relative who had a big impact on our lives while they lived are naturally going to have a big impact on our lives now that they are absent.
+A child, a partner, or a close friend or other relative who had a big impact on our lives while they lived is naturally going to have a big impact on our lives now that they are absent.

 You often hear the term ‘new normal’ in grief circles.
 This refers to those external changes caused by the death of our loved one, but it also includes the changes that we experience within ourselves.

 Many people find themselves shaken to the core by their loss.
 We might not have much patience with the superficial trappings of life; we might become less materialistic, less driven by the need to ‘succeed’ or make money or be well thought of.
 Religious or spiritual beliefs might likewise have taken a shaking.
-(I found my own faith changed quite a bit – something I’ve written about elsewhere).

 As time goes on, faced with how much our life has changed, our heart might sink as we realise that there is no going back to what it was before.
 It doesn’t mean that all changes were necessarily bad, but they were irreversible.